OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The point of this parameter is to find a balance between the completeness of analysis and the resource consumption.

+When this threshold is reached, a new transaction will not be allocated, and the flow will be put in error state, as it would become too expensive in terms of CPU for Suricata to continue processing it.

 For HTTP2, this parameter is named `max-streams` as an HTTP2 stream will get translated into one Suricata transaction.
 This configuration parameter is used whatever the value of `SETTINGS_MAX_CONCURRENT_STREAMS` negotiated between a client and a server